Q: What types of whistleblower complaints does OSHA investigate?

 Q: Can public sector employees file whistleblower complaints with OSHA?

 A: Under Section 11(c) of the OSH Act, public sector employees, with the exception of Postal Service, are not covered.
 Other OSHA whistleblower laws may protect federal, state, and/or local government employees depending on the circumstances.
-More information about employee coverage under the whistleblower statutes enforced by OSHA is available here.
+Review more information about employee coverage under the whistleblower statutes enforced by OSHA.